 How to Cook Pouting and Pouting Recipes

-What is Pouting?
+What Is Pouting?

 Pouting is a member of the cod family.
 Rarely is it targeted by fishermen and if caught by accident, it is most often cut up and used as bait for more desirable species.
-It is not widely regarded as a good fish to eat but if cooked in the correct fashion and served with the right accompaniments, it can be truly delicious.
-This site will look at a few suggestions (over a short period of time) for how to cook pouting and hopefully go some small way to widening its popularity in these horrendous times where the stocks of more popular eating fish species are all but decimated.
+It is not widely regarded as a good fish to eat, but if cooked in the correct fashion and served with the right accompaniments, it can be truly delicious.
+This article will look at a few suggestions (over a short period of time) for how to cook pouting and hopefully go some small way to widening its popularity in these horrendous times where the stocks of more popular eating fish species are all but decimated.

 Note: You should always eat pouting as fresh as possible.
 It does not store well.